marek-iiasa/yayue/models/mcma/docs/source/readme.rst

 all packages within the ``pymcma`` conda environment, not only during the installation but also during periodical updates of the environment.

-Creation of the work-space
+Creation of the workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The work-space for initial analysis can be created by running:
+The workspace for initial analysis can be created by running:

 .. code-block:: console

     $ pymcma --install

-This command creates in the current directory the initial work-space composed of three folders:
+This command creates in the current directory the initial workspace composed of three folders:

-#.
-Models - it contains the test-model.
+#. ``Models/`` - it contains the test-model.
-    The name of the provided model should not be changed unless the corresponding modification is done in''anaTst/cfg.yml`` file.
+    The name of the provided model should not be changed unless the corresponding modification is done in ``anaTst/cfg.yml`` file.

-#. anaTst - folder for and configuration of the testing analysis.
+#. ``anaTst/`` - folder for and configuration of the testing analysis.
-    Note that the analysis configuration is prepared in ''anaTst/cfg.yml`` file assuming that neither the ``Models`` directory nor the test model is moved.
+    Note that the analysis configuration is prepared in ``anaTst/cfg.yml`` file assuming that neither the ``Models`` directory nor the test model is moved.

-#.
-Templates - folder with templates of configuration file and of Pyomo model.
+#. ``Templates/`` - folder with templates of configuration file and of Pyomo model.
     This directory can be moved to any place the user prefers.
-    The two provided templates, namely example.py and cfg.yml, might help in development of actual core-model instances, and in configuration of actual analyses.
+    The two provided templates, namely ``example.py`` and ``cfg.yml``, might help in development of actual core-model instances, and in configuration of actual analyses.